MeDKouk/islamportal/atheism-and-morality.md

 The worshippers of "soyence" talk about how "religion harms people," yet no scientific evidence backs any of this up, and ironically mountains of scientific data show atheism harms people.
 They talk about "consent" yet misrepresent the harms of atheism in order to obtain an illegitimate consent.
 They worship evolution but do not realize atheism is evolutionarily inferior.

-Don't be fooled by these hilariously bad arguments atheists make; none of them hold any ground once we begin to scrutinize it.
+Don't be fooled by these hilariously bad arguments atheists make; none of them hold any ground once we begin to scrutinize them.

 ***